 Strengthening Metropolitan Economies through Investments in Healthcare Innovation and Technology

 Overview: Innovation has become the foundation of knowledge-based economies.
 Increasingly, investments in healthcare infrastructure and innovation are being promoted as pillars for economic growth and development for metropolitan areas around the globe.
 As a result, a number of cities are becoming hubs for connecting people and ideas with capital resources to fuel growth in technology and the life sciences.
-This panel will discuss how investment in health and medical technologies have develop next-generation companies and business leaders, stimulated job creation, and strengthened regional economies in Chicago (IL), Tel Aviv (Israel), Minneapolis (MN), and Boston (MA).
+This panel will discuss how investment in health and medical technologies have develop next-generation companies and business leaders, stimulated job creation, and strengthened regional economies in Chicago (IL), Tel Aviv (Israel), and the Baltimore/Washington, DC metropolitan area.

 - Yariv Becher – Consul for Economic Affairs to the Midwest, Government of Israel Economic Mission to the Midwest